 In 1974, Fr.
-John A. Hardon, S.J., now Servant of God, with the approval of the Sacred Congregation for Religious in Rome, enlisted the support of bishops, religious superiors and laymen and women to found the IRL to affirm the vocation to consecrated life in accordance with the authentic teaching of the Church, and of the Holy Father; promote authentic religious/consecrated life as set forth by Vatican II and their implementation by the Holy See; and to encourage vocations to the religious, consecrated and priestly life.
+John A. Hardon, S.J., with the approval of the Sacred Congregation for Religious in Rome, enlisted the support of bishops, religious superiors and laymen and women to found the IRL to affirm the vocation to consecrated life in accordance with the authentic teaching of the Church, and of the Holy Father; promote authentic religious/consecrated life as set forth by Vatican II and their implementation by the Holy See; and to encourage vocations to the religious, consecrated and priestly life.

 Foremost among the bishops who supported the IRL was Most Rev. James J. Hogan, then Bishop of Altoona-Johnstown, PA, who served as the IRL's first president.
 His Eminence, John Joseph Cardinal Carberry, then Archbishop of St. Louis, served as the second president.

 Religious superiors active in the founding were Mother Angela Cettini, D.S.M.P., of the Daughters of St. Mary of Providence in the United States; Mother M. Claudia Honsberger, I.H.M., of the Sisters, Servants of the Immaculate Heart of Mary in Immaculata, Pennsylvania; retired Abbot Edmund McCaffrey, O.S.B.; and Fr.
 Louis Cortney, O.S.M., of the Order of the Servants of Mary.

 Outstanding laymen who helped in the founding of the IRL were Mr. William J. Isaacson, a mainstay until his death in 1995.
 Mr. William Fairman, Mr. Francis Milligan and Mrs. William Spencer were other early lay supporters.